Known by many names, Molten Chocolate Cake is famous for it’s tender, moist cake, a light crispy crust, and gooey rich chocolate middle.

 - Add the butter and chocolate to a large microwave safe mixing bowl.
 Microwave on 50% power for 1 minute.
 Stir and repeat if needed at 30 second intervals until the chocolate pieces are almost melted.
 Remove from the microwave and stir until smooth and all chocolate is melted.

 - Using a rubber spatula, fold in the powdered sugar, a dash of salt, flour and espresso powder but don’t worry if it’s not completely mixed.

 - In a separate bowl lightly whisk the egg and egg yolks.
 Add the vanilla and whisk until blended.
 Add the eggs to the chocolate mixture and whisk until smooth and fully combined.

-- Divide the batter between the 2 ramekins and bake at 400 degrees for 15 minutes.
+- Divide the batter between the 2 ramekins and bake for 15 minutes.
 The edges will be firm but the center will be runny.